-Safety Risk Assessment - RTA dba WeGo Public Transit
+Safety Risk Assessment

 We established processes to assess the safety risk associated with identified safety hazards.
 These safety risk assessment processes include an assessment of the likelihood and severity of the consequences of the hazards, including existing mitigations and prioritization of the hazards, based on the safety risk.